 ACCESS_REGION = 'us-west-2';

-CREATE EXTERNAL CATALOG external_db_cat
+CREATE EXTERNAL CATALOG my_databricks_catalog

 CONNECTION my_databricks_conn

-DROP CATALOG CONNECTION my_databricks_conn;
+DROP CONNECTION my_conn;